chevereto/v4-docs/introduction/editions/chevereto-free.md

 ## Key features

 * **Image and video hosting** - Upload, organize, and manage media effortlessly.
+* **Multi-user support** - Allow users to create accounts and share content.
 * **No subscriptions** - A one-time setup for personal use.

 ## Limitations

-Chevereto Free edition is focused on personal use and excludes features like multi-user support, advanced storage integrations (e.g., S3), and other enhancements available in [Chevereto Lite](./chevereto-lite.md) and [Chevereto Pro](./chevereto-pro.md).
+Chevereto Free edition is focused on personal/community use.
+It excludes moderations and other enhancements available in [Chevereto Lite](./chevereto-lite.md) and [Chevereto Pro](./chevereto-pro.md).

 ## Use cases